Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Nordstrom Men's Shop Plaid Fleece Robe with Faux Shearling Lining ($89.50; nordstrom.com)

-This plush faux-shearling robe is perfect for lounging in, especially in a festive check print for the holidays.
+This plush faux-shearling-lined robe is perfect for lounging, especially in a festive check print for the holidays.

 _______________________________________________________________________________